|Nutritional Guidelines (per serving)|

 Serve and enjoy!

-You will notice that this recipe calls for very specific brands of each ingredient.
+This recipe was designed for very specific brands of each ingredient: Maker's Mark Bourbon, Evan Williams Honey Reserve, Shiner Hefeweizen, and Jack Daniel's Honey Smokehouse.
 While not necessary, it may be wise to stick to these recommendations so you can get the true taste of the drink.
 It's very likely that changing even one of these elements may not create the intended flavor and might leave you disappointed.